traderepublic/Cilicon/README.md

   </ul>
 </details>

-### ✨ Creating a VM Bundle
+### ✨ Choosing a Source
-To create VM Bundles, Cilicon comes with its own standalone App called "Cilicon Installer".

-With it you can either install a previously downloaded IPSW file or download the latest available restore image directly from Apple.

-The resulting `.bundle` file can be opened by right-clicking it in Finder and pressing "Show Package Contents".
+Cilicon uses the `tart` container format and comes with an integrated OCI client.
+It's recommended to use the [publically hosted images](https://github.com/cirruslabs/macos-image-templates/pkgs/container/macos-ventura-xcode)
+There are two ways to create images for Cilicon:

+- Using [tart](https://github.com/cirruslabs/tart/) (supports downloading, installing, editing, and uploading to OCI) - recommended
+- Using Cilicon Installer (supports downloading and installing.
+Editing can be done in Cilicon by enabling `editorMode`)
 <p align="left">
 <img width="300" alt="Cilicon Installer Window" src="https://user-images.githubusercontent.com/1622982/204774660-3583a889-562b-4dfd-a2c0-89c90cc0873b.gif">
 </p>